Wednesday, January 30, 2019

 HOW MANY CANS OF WHOOPASS?

 Indicative of the greater emphasis on Beery's role, it's a close competition between Hondo and Buffalo this time.
 However, Lane gets a 4-3 edge in the final tally.
-Hondo kicks the crap out of initially unruly Dakota after taking over as drive boss, then subdues a renegade Apache in hand to hand combat during the raid and subdues Cobb and his henchman with a single punch each.
+Hondo kicks the crap out of initially unruly Dakota after taking over as drive boss, then subdues a renegade Apache in hand to hand combat during the raid and dispatches both Cobb and his henchman with a single punch each.
 Not to be outdone, Baker impressively handles the younger, larger Allie at Fort Lowell's cantina in the teaser.
 Later, Baker dispatches a brawler objecting to his sheepish scent at Mitchum's, then scores his own one-punch knockout engineering Hondo's jailbreak.

 IS THE CANTINA STILL STANDING?